tadgy/gitattributesdb/README.md

 git submodule add https://github.com/tadgy/gitattributesdb.git .githooks/gitattributesdb
 ```

-Oncw the `gitattributesdb` submodule is cloned, git hook scripts need to be added.
+Once the `gitattributesdb` submodule is cloned, git hook scripts need to be added.

 You may already have hooks stored in the `.git/hooks/` directory - these will need to be moved into the `.githooks/` directory.
 This command is only required if you already have hooks in your local copy of the repository:
 ```
 mv .git/hooks/* .githooks/